ebuyakin/maichat/docs/cli_filtering_language.md

 - **Wildcard Match**: `t'*Neural*'` - Topics containing "Neural"
  - Combinations allowed: `t"*AI*..."` (wildcard name across the tree + descendants)

+**Recent Messages of Current Topic (`tN`)**:
+- `t10` - Last 10 messages of current topic (including descendants)
+- `t5` - Last 5 messages of current topic
+- `t20` - Last 20 messages of current topic
+- Works only with current topic; combines topic filtering with recency limit
+- Useful for focusing on recent conversation in active topic

 **Bare `t` (Current Topic Shortcut)**:
 - `t` with no quotes uses the current selection from the main topic selector (input area).
 - Equivalent to quoting the current topic path/name depending on the UI selection; descendants are not implied (use `t'…...'` or an explicit descendant expression if needed later).